‘Intellectual property rights’ as the foundation of ‘free’ markets is a notion difficult, intellectually, to sustain.

 If this unfair competition is to be tamed, the WTO should be reformed.
 Its charter should include rules stating that fair participation in international trade requires that a fraction of each member state’s gross national product be invested in open science, made available to all countries as a global public good.

 If states are not to be re-empowered to find a balance between public and privatised knowledge, there must also be an authority, linked to the WTO, which determines when the latter should be rendered public.
 At a time when privatised knowledge is blocking many innovative investments, global public funding through its ‘publicisation’ could have huge multipliers.
 New routes would be opened for others—while the former monopolists, compensated with adequate monetary returns and encountering greater competition, would be incentivised to increase their investments rather than enhance their rents.

 Ugo Pagano teaches economics at the University of Siena.
-He is a director of the Associazione Marcello De Cecco and a member of the scientific committee of the Fondazione Basso and of Forum DD (Disuguaglianze e Diversità), which counters inequalities including those due to the privatisation of knowledge.
+He is a director of the Associazione Marcello De Cecco and a member of the scientific committee of Fondazione Basso and of Disuguaglianze e Diversità, which counters inequalities including those due to knowledge privatisation.